Skip to main menu Skip to content Skip to footer

 Our free Symptom Checker can help you determine if your child might have bipolar disorder.

 Bipolar disorder is a mental health disorder that usually emerges in teenagers and young adults, but it can appear in some children.
 It can be hard to identify because it involves episodes of both depression and mania, which develop over time.

 If you’re looking for an online bipolar disorder test, you can use our free Symptom Checker to explore whether your child might have bipolar disorder.

-The Symptom Checker gives you a list of behaviors and traits and invites you to mark the ones you are seeing in your child.
+By answering a few simple questions about your child’s behaviors, you’ll receive a personalized list of behaviors and traits.
 If they correspond with the symptoms and behaviors associated with bipolar disorder, it will let you know.
 If your answers to the quiz suggest another disorder, you’ll see that, too.

 The Symptom Checker was developed in partnership with expert clinicians and is aligned with the Child Mind Institute’s rigorous editorial standards.